Looking for time saving tips? Here’s how you can save time effectively for work, if you’re a mom, for students, and more

 Before we downsized, I couldn’t even remember all of the clothes I had, but now I save time each day because I know what I have and what looks good together.

-For more information, I recommend checking out Becoming Minimalist's blog post, 8 Reasons Successful People Are Choosing to Wear the Same Thing Every Day.
+For more information, I recommend checking out Becoming Minimalist’s blog post, Capsule Wardrobe: Why Some Are Wearing the Same Thing Every Day.

 7. Have a to do list.